 - Birth control pills/female hormones: Oral contraceptives and hormone replacement therapies can affect hormonal balance and cause hair loss.
 Estrogen and Progesterone (female hormones) are hormonal medications that have been linked to female pattern baldness and telogen effluvium in women.

 Blood pressure medications: Blood pressure lowering medications such as Beta-blockers and Angiotensin-Converting Enzyme Inhibitors (ACE inhibitors) can lead to telogen effluvium.
 Some include:

 - Beta-blockers – Atenolol (Tenormin), Metoprolol (Lopressor), Nadolol (Corgord), Propranolol (Inderal, Inderal LA), and Timolol (Blocadren)

 - ACE inhibitors – Captopril (Capoten), Lisinopril (Zestril, Prinivil), Enalapril (Vasotec)

-- Chemotherapy and anti-cancer drugs: Among all these drugs, anti-cancer and chemotherapy medications are most known by the general public to cause hair loss not only on the head, but also of facial hair including eyebrows, eyelashes, and other bodily hairs.
-Chemotherapy not only attacks cancer cells but it attacks all of our healthy cells indiscriminately, including hair follicles.
-Some chemotherapies that cause hair loss include: Adriamycin, Cyclophosphamide, Cactinomycin, Docetaxel, and Doxorubicin, etc.
+- Chemotherapy and anti-cancer drugs: Among all these drugs, anti-cancer and chemotherapy medications are most known by the general public to cause hair loss not only on the head, but also facial hair including eyebrows, eyelashes, and other bodily hairs.
+Chemotherapy not only attacks cancer cells – it attacks all of our healthy cells indiscriminately, including hair follicles.
+Some chemotherapies that cause hair loss include: Adriamycin, Cyclophosphamide, Cactinomycin, Docetaxel, and Doxorubicin.

-- Male-hormones: Testosterone or anabolic steriods may cause male-pattern baldness
+- Male-hormones: Testosterone or anabolic steroids may cause male-pattern baldness.

 Other medications that cause hair loss